21 Fireplace Wall Decor Ideas That Make Any Room Feel Luxe

 Candle-Lit Built-In Shelves

-A sleek, boxy fireplace surround gets instantly softer when you flank it with built-in shelves and keep the styling low and warm.
-I love the mix here: matte ceramics, a couple of sculptural objects, and plenty of breathing room so nothing feels cluttered.
 The real mood-maker is that row of pillar candles tucked into the lower niche, glowing like a little indoor hearth.
 Set against deep, wine-colored walls with a delicate branch-and-bird mural near the ceiling, it feels cozy but polished.
 Stick to a tight color palette and let the light do the decorating.

 Blue and White Plate Display

-Hanging blue and white china plates around a gilded oil painting feels like stepping into an English country house.
-I love how the creamy zellige tile gives that hand-glazed wobble behind everything, and the brass fireplace surround pulls warmth into all those cool blues.
 The little decorative band of patterned tile running across at mantel-line height is such a clever touch, almost like wallpaper trim but built right in.
-Mixing a small framed dog portrait among the plates keeps it from feeling too formal or matchy.
-Pair it with a paisley ottoman and striped pillow in the same blue family, and the whole corner reads collected, lived-in, and quietly grand.
+Pair it with a paisley ottoman and striped pillow in the same blue family, and the whole corner reads lived-in and quietly grand.

 Vertical Fluted Tile in Black